 An Uncommon Vision

-With a resolute and reserved personality, Girard believed quality speaks for itself—and he did much to propagate the notion that life could be lived with higher regard for one's surroundings.
+With a resolute and reserved personality, Girard believed quality should speak for itself—and he did much to propagate the notion that life should be lived with a higher regard for the humanity of one’s surroundings.
 His uncommon way of seeing and admirably undogmatic approach to each new solution resulted in an unparalleled body of work that is not only staggering in sheer volume and creativity, but due to its fundamental qualities of beauty and usefulness, remains completely relevant today.

 Working closely with the Girard family, Herman Miller and Maharam are pleased to be the official producers of Alexander Girard designs and to make available a range of furnishings, objects, screen-printed panels, and woven textiles.

 On the occasion of the first archival reintroductions of furniture and screen-printed fabric panels by Alexander Girard we're celebrating his life and work with a temporary installation in New York City's Meatpacking District: "Alexander Girard: An Uncommon Vision."

 A curated exhibit of archival designs including textiles, objects, folk art, ephemera, and furniture provides an introduction to the iconic 20th century designer's vast body of work.
 New furnishings and fabrics serve as the backbone of a Girard-inspired living room where visitors can relax and read from a selection of vintage reading material while enjoying a complimentary coffee from La Colombe.
 A selection of officially licensed Girard designs and products are available for purchase, including books, blankets, posters, dolls, and a selection of special-edition pillows from Maharam.